Leila Feltner Begley

-Leila Feltner Begley (née Feltner; January 5, 1915 – May 9, 2010) was an American politician and educator who served as secretary of state of Kentucky from 1970 until her resignation in 1971.
+Leila Feltner Begley (January 5, 1915 – May 9, 2010) was an American politician and educator who served as secretary of state of Kentucky from 1970 until her resignation in 1971.
 She was a member of the Republican Party.

 Early life and education

 Begley was born on January 5, 1915, in Hyden, Kentucky, as the daughter of Felix C. and Ona (Maggard) Feltner.
 She attended Buckhorn High School in Buckhorn, Kentucky and Eastern Kentucky University in Richmond.
 She married Elmer Begley in 1941, they had 3 children.

 Career

 After graduating from Eastern Kentucky University, Begley worked as a home economics teacher for 30 years.
 When her husband, Elmer, was elected secretary of state of Kentucky in 1968, he appointed her to be assistant secretary of state.

 Secretary of state of Kentucky

 Following the death of her husband, Elmer, on September 18, 1970, Governor Louie Nunn appointed her to be secretary of state, a position she would hold until her resignation on February 2, 1971.
 After her resignation, she again assumed the role of assistant secretary of state.